getsentry/rfcs/text/0039-sdks-report-file-IO-on-main-thread.md

 ### Pros

 1. SDKs can capture a stack trace which will helps actionability and fingerprinting/grouping.
+2. Users don't have to enable performance monitoring.
-2. No running transaction required.
+3. No running transaction required.
-3. Sentry can tie together transaction and error far more easily since both objects exist at the point of time the performance issue will be created.
+4. Sentry can tie together transaction and error far more easily since both objects exist at the point of time the performance issue will be created.

 ### Cons